What is the Dragon Portfolio and Why You Need It

 Buy The Dip Performance

-What would happen if you would have taken the advice of every single financial guru on YouTube and just bought the dip?
+What would happen if you had taken the advice of every single financial guru on YouTube and just bought the dip?

 Whenever stocks go down, you are buying because you know the stock market always goes up over time.
-If you had started with a dollar in 1918, you'd have around 4 cents by 2018, and that doesn't even include inflation.
+If you started with a dollar in 1918, you'd have around 4 cents by 2018, which doesn't even include high inflation.

-Now, what I am sure you are saying to yourself is, “Yes, George, I'm a tin foil hatter.
+I am sure you are saying to yourself, “Yes, George, I'm a tin foil hatter.
 I agree.
 I'll raise my hand.
 I admit.
-I'm coming out of the closet, a tinfoil hatter.”
+I'm coming out of the closet, a tinfoil hatter…”

-- Or maybe even better yet, how do I set up a hawk portfolio?
+Or better yet, how do I set up a hawk portfolio?